 The options have been provided keeping in mind the concerns of small workplaces where the availability of female employees at senior levels may be difficult.

-The internal complaints committee guidelines further specify that the Internal Complaints Committee must also have two or more members from among its employees.
+The internal complaints committee policy further specifies that the Internal Complaints Committee must also have two or more members from among its employees.
 The prerequisite for the selection of employees as members demands some legal knowledge or experience in the social sector or committed to the women’s cause.
 These are desirable but not mandatory as it may not be always easy to find such employees.

 The POSH Act also specifies that the Sexual Harassment Committee must include an external member from a non-governmental organization or association that is committed to the cause of women.
 The person thus nominated must be familiar with issues relating to sexual harassment.